 The 3rd option is the one that you need to learn and be extremely successful at if you really want to earn the big money in any MLM.

-There are many other ways to market the products, such as social media, which includes Facebook, Youtube, Instagram, Twitter, but hopefully (unless you know-how) you will have chosen an experienced “Sponsor” willing to train and share his/her experience.
+There are many other ways to market the products, such as social media, which includes Facebook, Youtube, Instagram, and Twitter, but hopefully (unless you know how) you will have chosen an experienced “Sponsor” willing to train and share his/her experience.